Mahatma Gandhi's great-grandaughter sentenced to 7 years in jail in S Africa | Law-Order

 - South Africa

-A 56-year-old great-granddaughter of Mahatma Gandhi, who was an accused in a six-million rand fraud and forgery case, has been sentenced to seven years in jail by a Durban court.
+Ashish Lata Ramgobin, the 56-year-old great-granddaughter of Mahatma Gandhi in South Africa, has been sentenced to seven years in jail by a Durban court in a six-million rand (USD 442,000) fraud and forgery case.

+Ramgobin is the daughter of renowned human rights activist Ela Gandhi and late Mewa Ramgobind, who have both played instrumental roles in reviving the Phoenix Settlement established by Gandhi during his tenure in South Africa.

-She was accused of defrauding businessman SR Maharaj after he advanced R6.2 million to her for allegedly clearing import and Customs duties for a non-existent consignment from India.
-He was promised a share of profits.
-Lata Ramgobin, who is the daughter of noted rights activists Ela Gandhi and late Mewa Ramgobind, was also refused leave to appeal both the conviction and the sentence by the Durban Specialised Commercial Crime Court.
+A self-employed mother of two, Ramgobin was found to have defrauded businessman S R Maharaj after he advanced rand 6.2 million to her after she promised a share of large profits, allegedly to clear import and customs duties for a non-existent consignment from India.

+Ramgobin was also refused leave to appeal both the conviction and sentence by the Durban Specialised Commercial Crime Court on Monday.

-When trial in the case against Lata Ramgobin started in 2015, Brigadier Hangwani Mulaudzi of the National Prosecuting Authority (NPA) had said that she allegedly provided forged invoices and documents to convince potential investors that three containers of linen were being shipped in from India.
+When the case against Ramgobin started in 2015, Brigadier Hangwani Mulaudzi of the National Prosecuting Authority (NPA) said she allegedly provided forged invoices and documents to convince potential investors that three containers of linen were being shipped in from India.

-On Monday, the court during the hearing was informed that Lata Ramgobin had met Maharaj, director of the New Africa Alliance Footwear Distributors, in August 2015.
-The company imports and manufactures and sells clothing, linen and footwear.
+On Monday, the court heard that in August 2015, Ramgobin met Maharaj, director of New Africa Alliance Footwear Distributors, which imports, manufactures and sells clothing, linen and footwear.

-Maharaj’s company also provides finance to other companies on a profit-share basis.
+Maharaj’s company also provides financing to other companies on a profit-share basis.

-Lata Ramgobin had told Maharaj that she had imported three containers of linen for the South African Hospital Group NetCare.
+Ramgobin had told Maharaj that she had imported three containers of linen for the major South African hospital group NetCare.

-Because of Ramgobin’s family credentials and NetCare documents, Maharaj had entered into a written agreement with her for the loan.
+Because of Ramgobin’s family credentials and the NetCare documents, Maharaj had entered into a written agreement with Ramgobin for the loan.

-However, after Maharaj found out that the documents were forged and NetCare had no arrangements with Lata Ramgobin, he laid criminal charges.
+However, after Maharaj found out that the documents were forgeries and Netcare had no arrangements with Ramgobin, he laid criminal charges.

-Ramgobin was founder and executive director of the Participative Development Initiative at the NGO International Centre for Non-Violence, where she described herself as “an activist with focus on environmental, societal and political interests.”
-A number of other descendants of Mahatma Gandhi are human rights activists and among them are Lata Ramgobin’s cousins Kirti Menon, the late Satish Dhupelia, and Uma Dhupelia-Mesthrie.
+Ramgobin was once the respected founder and Executive Director of the Participative Development Initiative at the NGO International Centre for Non-Violence, where she described herself as “an activist with a focus on environmental, societal and political interests.”
+A number of other South African descendants of Mahatma Gandhi have gained renown for their efforts in human rights activism over many years, among them Ramgobin’s cousins Kirti Menon, late Satish Dhupelia, and Uma Dhupelia-Mesthrie.

 Ramgobin’s mother Ela Gandhi in particular has been internationally recognised for her efforts, including national honours from both India and South Africa.